destucr/go-line/README.md

 **Connect the City.**

-Go Line is a zen transit management simulator with a minimalist, industrial paper-and-thread aesthetic.
-Draw a network of colorful transit lines to transport passengers across a textured map, managing efficiency and tension as your city grows.
+Go Line is a zen transit management simulator.
+Draw colorful transit lines to transport passengers, managing efficiency and flow as your city grows.

 ![Gameplay Preview](screenshots/gameplay-full.PNG)